QM/EFP calculations using BioEFP and FlexEFP

 Note

-In order to figure out which amino acids, cofactors, and water molecules constitute the EFP region, we make use of the gmx select command, but this will take a bit of footwork.
-First, we create an index file that defines the BChl headring group that will contain atoms of chlorin ring.
+To determine which residues constitute the EFP region, we use the gmx select command.
+First, create an index file defining the BChl headring group containing the atoms of the chlorin ring:

 Note